-The Company had no borrowings at 30 June 2015, and cash inflows from coupons from underlying corporate bonds are received at regular intervals to meet the obligations of the Company.
-Corporate bonds can be traded in the over-the-counter market, in the event the Company needs to convert investments into cash to realise underlying financial positions.
+The Company's exposure to liquidity risk is minimal.
+The Company had no borrowings at 30 June 2015, and cash inflows from coupons from the underlying financial assets are received at regular intervals to meet the obligations of the Company.
+Financial assets can generally be traded in the over-the-counter market, in the event the Company needs to convert investments into cash to realise underlying financial positions.